-Sympozer (formerly DataConf) is a mobile Web mashup application that aggregates conference metadata.
+Sympozer (formerly DataConf) is a mobile Web mashup that aggregates conference metadata.
 It allows browsing conference publications, publication authors, authors. organizations, but also authors. other publications, publications related to the same keywords, conference schedule or resources related to the conference publications.
-For this, it queries several datasources such as the SPARQL endpoint that serves the conference dataset and other endpoints and information services that enrich these data.
+For this, it queries several datasources such as endpoints that serve conference datasets and information services that enrich these data.
 Sympozer is deployable for any conference with available metadata on the Web.

-- In 2017, the app architecture has been completely refactored:
+- Since 2017, the app architecture has been completely refactored:

 - The conference dataset now follows the ScholarlyData ontology and has been issued using cLODg (conference Linked Open Data generator) V2.

 - Its core engine is based on RDF data (instead of JSON), internally served using the rdflib.js library.
 Feel free to open the console and watch the app sending SPARQL requests to the store.

 - In fall 2014, DataConf has turned into Sympozer, a more comprehensive environment that allows easy managing and scheduling of your conference, and generating DataConf instances on the fly.
 The Sympozer website is currently being redesigned.